-Nextrode – electrode manufacturing
+Nextrode – Electrode Manufacturing

 Substantial benefits in battery performance can be realised by smarter assembly of the different materials that comprise the electrodes used in rechargeable batteries.
 These benefits apply equally to mature material systems already used commercially and to new emerging high performance battery systems.
 Nextrode is focused on researching, understanding and quantifying the potential of smart electrodes to improve energy storage devices, and developing new practical manufacturing innovations that can scale smart electrode benefits to the industrial scale.